TC3ATA/.github/profile/README.md

 # Amateur Radio Experiments for Space (TC3ATA)

-This repository serves as an open-source initiative for amateur radio, software-defined radio (SDR), APRS, pico balloons, and CubeSat experiments.
+This repository serves as an open-source initiative for amateur radio, APRS, pico balloons, and CubeSat experiments.
 It provides a structured learning path for enthusiasts, researchers, and students.

 https://www.qrz.com/db/TC3ATA
 https://www.qrz.com/db/TB3FLY